 5. When do I have to select a privately-retained supervising teacher?
 You will need to have the name and folder number of your privately-retained supervising teacher before you complete your Competent Private Instruction Report form.
 The CPI form must be submitted by September 1.

 If you need help finding a supervising teacher, complete and submit the referral request form on our website.

-7. What is the Substitute Authorization?
+8. What is the Substitute Authorization?
 The Substitute Authorization is a designation created a number of years ago that allows a person with a baccalaureate degree (or a paraprofessional certificate) to substitute teach in a middle school, junior high or high school for a maximum of 5 days per assignment.
+At the end of 2014, the Department of Education expanded the substitute authorization to K-12.
 Although it would seem at first that this does not relate to home educators, it does indeed, as we have verified that the Department of Education approves the use of a substitute authorization in place of a regular teacher's license (either initial, standard, master's, or substitute) in privately-funded home schools.
 To put it simply, if you have a four-year college degree, and you are willing to "jump through the required hoops" to obtain a substitute authorization, you can serve as a supervising teacher for your own child -- or for other homeschooled children.
 This is true for privately-retained supervising teachers -- not those employed by Home School Assistance Programs.

 has successfully completed all the requirements of the approved Substitute Authorization course.

 has achieved at least one of the following: